danbots-dk/wand_hw_services/SPEC_io.md

 - Enable the bootloader stage for next reboot
 - Flash LED
 - Dias LED
+- Set 4 different indicator LED's
+  - idx 0 is the one on the carrier pcb
+  - idx 1 is top capacitive touch pcb
+  - idx 2 is bottom capactive touch pcb
+  - idx 3 is the back capacitive touch pcb
+  - r,g,b is in range 0-255

 The following input can be read by the user:
 - Both fron capacitive touch buttons